-Summer is a great time for kids to catch up on reading, and if you’re looking for fun materials to make summer reading as enjoyable as possible for your child, then here are some websites that can help you find summer reading challenge ideas for kids.
+Summer is a great time for kids to catch up on reading, and if you’re looking for fun materials to make summer reading as enjoyable as possible for your child, then here are some different organisations that have super fun summer reading challenge ideas for kids.

 Scholastic Summer Reading Challenge

 The Scholastic Summer Reading Challenge is a free reading program dedicated to stopping the “Summer Slide” and encouraging kids to read every day this summer.
-Now in its eighth year, the Summer Reading Challenge invites kids to log the minutes they spend reading as they strive to set a new world record for summer reading.
+The Summer Reading Challenge invites kids to log the minutes they spend reading as they strive to set a new world record for summer reading.

 PBS Parents Summer Reading

 PBS Parents has some good resources for parents with fun, educational activities that explore reading, writing and language.
-There are also some nice tips to encourage reading every day.
+Just pick the age group you are interested in and there are also some nice tips to encourage reading every day.